sourcegraph/about/blogposts/announcing-sourcegraph-3.8.md

 ## Behind the scenes: Even more benchmarking, automated testing, and QA

 Over the last few releases we have worked on improving Sourcegraph’s performance at scale for customers with 30k+ repositories, and we continue to do so.
 With each major improvement we make to search, we’re now running even more extensive end-to-end load tests to verify our improvements.
-Previously, we would rely primarily on unit-level benchmarks.
 These load tests enable us to quickly gather and analyze approximately one million search API requests, and automatically generate reports we can interpret and learn from:

 ![search performance benchmarks](images/3.8-benchmarks.png "search performance benchmarks")